Pumble vs Zoom 2026: Which Communication Tool Truly Fits Your Team’s Workflow?

 It’s very capable in its own right, but the interface can feel busy, especially as it adds more features beyond meetings.
 Zoom Team Chat, in particular, can feel like an afterthought, buried behind meeting tabs, making it less obvious to new users.

-Basically, I felt like I was using two different apps with two different but very busy interface layouts — one for chats and the other one for meetings.
-So, trying to navigate different forms of communication felt disconnected and clunky.
+Basically, I felt like I was using two different apps with two different interface layouts — one for chats and the other one for meetings.
+So, trying to navigate different forms of communication felt disconnected.

 Its feature-heavy quality is what makes it particularly overwhelming for me.